tyjvazum/arb/docs/src/guides/inscriptions.md

 Configuring Bitcoin Core
 ------------------------

-`ord` requires Bitcoin Core's transaction index.
+`arb` requires Bitcoin Core's transaction index.

 To configure your Bitcoin Core node to maintain a transaction index, add the following to your `bitcoin.conf`: